I use quality brands of materials which I can

 'Trade' paints are often perceived to be of a lesser quality,

-Homebase but as a matter of fact, that's not the case.
+B&Q and Homebase but that's not the case.

 'Trade' paints are made to a much higher specification,